mammadjv/metal_anomaly_detection/README.md

 ### Results
 - **Test Dataset Size**: 97 test samples (26 good, 23 with rust, 16 major rust, 34 scratches)
 - **Hyperparameter Tuning**: During the inference, there is a tunable hyperparameter called alpha for computing the anomaly threshold.
 We varied alpha from 0.1 to 0.9, which controls the contribution of reconstruction and latent space errors.
 For each alpha, we first computed a threshold, which acts as the decision boundary for the anomaly.
 Any sample having an error beyond that threshold is abnormal.
 That threshold was computed using 95% percentile on error distributions of the training data.
 What is the error range in the training data?
 Anything above that from unseen test data is abnormal.
-- **Performance**: Tuning the hyperparameter we got the following result:
+- **Performance**: Tuning the hyperparameter, we got the following result:

 | Alpha | Precision | Recall |
 |-------|---------|---------|